Irish Citizen Army: The Lockout of 1913

-The Citizen Army arose out of the great strike of the Irish Transport and General Workers Union (ITGWU) in 1913, known as the Lockout of 1913.
-The dispute was over the recognition of that labour union, founded by James Larkin.
-It began when William Martin Murphy, an industrialist, locked out some trade unionists on 19 August 1913.
-On 25 August, in response, Larkin called an all-out tramway strike on Murphy's Dublin United Tramway Company.
-Other companies, encouraged by Murphy, sacked ITGWU members in an effort to break the union.
-The conflict eventually escalated to involve 400 employers and 25,000 workers.
-"Larkinism" prompted the recruitment of a workers' militia.
-However, Larkin was arrested by strikebreakers in October; James Connolly, his deputy, took control for the duration of the lockout, announcing a call to arms of four battalions of trained men with corporals and sergeants.
+The Citizen Army arose out of the lockout and strike strike of the Irish Transport and General Workers Union (ITGWU) in 1913.
+Rejecting collective bargaining, Dublin's leading employer, William Martin Murphy, locked out union members on 19 August 1913.
+The ITGWU's leader and founder, James Larkin, responded by calling out on strike Murphy's employees in Dublin United Tramway Company.
+Other employers, encouraged by Murphy, retaliated by following his example.
+The conflict eventually escalated to involve 400 employers and 25,000 workers, and the Dublin Metropolitan Police engaged in increasingly violent efforts to break picket lines and suppress protest.
+With Larkin in prison, his deputy James Connolly took up the offer the British Army veteran Jack White to drill union men as a workers' defence corps, a "Citizen Army".
+Calling for four battalions of trained men with corporals and sergeants, Connolly helped in the organisation to which Markievicz contributed her Fianna Éireann nationalist youth, and in November 1913 the Irish Citizen Army (ICA) was born.

 This strike caused most of Dublin to come to an economic standstill; it was marked by vicious rioting between the strikers and the Dublin Metropolitan Police, particularly at a rally on O'Connell Street on 31 August, in which two men were beaten to death and about 500 more injured.
 Another striker was later fatally wounded by a ricochet from a revolver fired by a strike-breaker.
 The violence at union rallies during the strike prompted Larkin to call for a workers' militia to be formed to protect themselves against the police.
 The Citizen Army for the duration of the lock-out was armed with hurleys (sticks used in hurling, a traditional Irish sport) and bats to protect workers' demonstrations from the police.
-Jack White, a former Captain in the British Army, volunteered to train this army and offered £50 towards the cost of shoes to workers so that they could train.
+Jack White, a former captain in the British Army, volunteered to train this army and offered £50 towards the cost of shoes to workers so that they could train.
 In addition to its role as a self-defence organisation, the Army, which was drilled in Croydon Park in Fairview by White, provided a diversion for workers unemployed and idle during the dispute.
 After a six-month standoff, the workers returned to work hungry and defeated in January 1914.
 The original purpose of the ICA was over, but it would soon be totally transformed.